$2.5B FTC Amazon Prime Settlement Refunds

 Is There a Claim Form and Do I Need a Claim ID?

-At this stage, the online claim form is limited to consumers who received an official settlement notice containing a Claim ID or Notice ID.
-This allows the administrator to securely match submissions to settlement records.
+Yes.
+Amazon is required to operate a settlement website and send notices that include a claim form.
+The online claim form is limited to consumers who received an official settlement notice containing a Claim ID or Notice ID, which allows the administrator to securely match submissions to settlement records.
+Because the claim form is gated on an administrator-issued identifier, the claims path is treated as proof-required, while automatic refunds require no action at all.

 When Will Amazon Prime Settlement Payments Be Sent?